-The major production area for the Australian apple and pear industry is in Victoria, primarily in southern Victoria and the Goulburn Valley.
-This area produces 43 per cent and 89 per cent of Australia’s apples and pears respectively.
-Other major growing areas include Stanthorpe in Queensland, Batlow and Orange in NSW, the Huon and Tamar Valleys in Tasmania, the Adelaide Hills in SA, and Donnybrook, Manjimup and the Perth Hills in WA.
+The major production areas include the Goulburn Valley, Gippsland, Yarra Valley and the Mornington Peninsula in Victoria; Stanthorpe in Queensland; Batlow and Orange in NSW; the Huon Valley and Tamar Valley in Tasmania; the Adelaide Hills in SA; and Donnybrook, Manjimup and the Perth Hills in WA.

 Apple (Malus domestica) flowers have five stigma surrounded by anthers.
 The ovary has five carpals, each with two to four ovules.
 An apple may therefore have between 10 and 20 seeds depending on the variety.
 Each group of flowers has a main flower called the king bloom which opens first and usually produces the best fruit if pollinated.

 Most varieties of apples are not self-fertile and need pollen from another variety.
 Flowers that are not pollinated are soon shed by the plant.
 If apples are not adequately pollinated, especially if only the ovules on one side of the flower have been pollinated, the resulting fruit may be misshapen.

 Apple pollen can be carried in the wind; however, trials suggest that this is usually not significant for pollination.
 Apple flowers are mainly pollinated by insects.
 Although a large number of insects visit apple flowers, honey bees are usually the most important pollinators and should be introduced to orchards.
 Studies have shown that the more bees recorded on flowers, the higher the fruit set.